munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code compiler-h

-That will change, but it gets us going.
+That signature will change, but it gets us going.

+The first phase of compilation is scanning -- the thing we're doing in this chapter -- so right now all the compiler does is set that up.

 ^code compiler-c

-The first phase of compilation is scanning -- the thing we're doing in this chapter -- so right now all the compiler does is set that up.
+This will also grow in later chapters, naturally.

 ### The scanner scans

-There's still a few more feet of scaffolding to stand up before we can start writing useful code.
+There are still a few more feet of scaffolding to stand up before we can start writing useful code.
 First, a new header:

 ^code scanner-h